fcannizzohz/aerospike-mapstore/mapstore/README.md

 - `loadAllKeys()` requires reading that record anyway.
 -Not good for “big” maps or very high write rates.

 So: keep this for small control/config maps.
-For anything else, I’d consider one of the following.
+For anything else, I’d consider other options.

 Implementation: `com.hazelcast.fcannizzohz.mapstoredemo.AbstractAerospikeCdtMapStore` and `com.hazelcast.fcannizzohz.mapstoredemo.StringStringCdtMapStore`.